OutSystems/docs-product/src/develop/seo/intro.md

 You can add custom Screen URLs in Service Studio.
 Go to the properties of the Screen to which you want to set the name.
 Then, set **Custom URL** to **Yes** in the **Advanced** section and edit the URL structure.

 ![Screen URLs settings and properties](images/page-redirects-properties-ss.png?width=350)

+If an app passes an empty string as a value for a required parameter, the users see an error message.
+See [Empty string in a required parameter causes an error](troubleshooting.md#empty-string-in-a-required-parameter-causes-an-error) for more information.

 Here are more details about the properties.